startups · 07 Nov 2025

 How to apply: Submit an application form using one of the available submission options, including ASSIST, institutional system-to-system solution, or Grants.gov Workspace (single-project only).

-Startups seeking support for the early and conceptual stages of their projects can apply for the AHRQ Digital Healthcare Solutions (R21/R33) grant given to applicants who test digital healthcare interventions with the potential to improve quality of care and healthcare services delivery at the point of care.
+Organizations seeking support for the early and conceptual stages of their projects can apply for the AHRQ Digital Healthcare Solutions (R21/R33) grant, given to applicants who test digital healthcare interventions with the potential to improve the quality of care and healthcare services delivery at the point of care.
 Under this grant, startups are provided up to 2 years of R21 support for initial developmental activities and up to 3 years of R33 support for expanded activities based on the progress achieved.

 For startups, AHRQ Digital Healthcare Solutions (R21/R33) is not only a smart way to raise funding but also a valuable opportunity to support research and demonstrate the effectiveness of their digital health solutions.
 Through this grant, companies can also team up with academic institutions, healthcare providers, and other healthcare players.